 CONTROL SERVICE COMPANY RELOCATION PROJECT

-Although Akin Drive had an existing stormwater drain line, it would not be sufficient to treat runoff surface pollution from local development into the future.
+Although Akin Drive already had an existing stormwater drain line, it would not provide sufficient treatment for runoff surface pollution from local development into the future.
 With new development ongoing throughout the park and a new building with a large area roof and parking lot; nutrients, hydrocarbons and foliage debris is a prevalent concern.
 As a company conscious of the environmental impact of developing and maintaining a new property, CSC addressed these issues with the installations of an NRFS® and High Capacity Curb Inlet Basket™.

 NRFS® and HCCIB™ Prepare for Potential Pollution